Soulburn: History

-Originally Soulburn emerged after a first demise of Dutch death metal band Asphyx in the mid-90s, when founding members Eric Daniels (guitars) and Bob Bagchus (drums) looked for a separate outlet to unleash their mutual obsession with Bathory and Venom.
-After a demo and the cult Feeding On Angels debut album via Century Media Records in 1998, which featured Wannes Gubbels (Pentacle) on vocals and bass, Soulburn were put to rest when Asphyx returned with On the Wings of Inferno in 2000 with the same line-up.
+Soulburn formed after the dissolution of Dutch death metal band Asphyx in the mid-90s, when founding members Eric Daniels (guitars) and Bob Bagchus (drums) looked for a separate outlet for their Bathory and Venom admiration.
+After a demo and the Feeding On Angels debut album via Century Media Records in 1998, which featured singer and bassist Wannes Gubbels (Pentacle), Soulburn disbanded when Asphyx reformed and released On the Wings of Inferno in 2000 with the same line-up.

-16 years after their debut album, Soulburn resurfaced with their new line-up featuring the core of Eric Daniels (guitars) and Bob Bagchus (drums), teaming with Twan van Geel (Legion Of The Damned) as vocalist/bassist and Remco Kreft (Nailgun Massacre) as second guitarist to create their second album, The Suffocating Darkness.
-It was recorded with Harry Wijering (Harrow Productions) and mixing and mastering duties were taken over by Dan Swanö and Unisound Studios.
+Sixteen years after their debut album, Soulburn reformed with a new line-up featuring Eric Daniels (guitars) and Bob Bagchus (drums), with Twan van Geel (Legion Of The Damned) as vocalist/bassist and Remco Kreft (Nailgun Massacre) as second guitarist to record their second album, The Suffocating Darkness.
+It was recorded with Harry Wijering (Harrow Productions) and mixed and mastered by Dan Swanö at Unisound Studios.
 The front cover was designed by Timo Ketola (Watain, Deathspell Omega, etc.) and additional art was provided by Roberto Toderico (Asphyx, etc.).
-A video clip for the song “In Suffocating Darkness”, off The Suffocating Darkness, can be seen online.
+A video clip for the song “In Suffocating Darkness”, off The Suffocating Darkness, is available online.

-Soulburn released a split 7-inch EP with Desaster in 2015 featuring the new track “The Lats Monument Of God”.
-Soulburn released their third album Earthless Pagan Spirit on November 18, 2016, via Century Media Records.
+Soulburn released a split 7-inch EP with Desaster in 2015 featuring the track “The Lats Monument Of God”.
+Soulburn released their third album, Earthless Pagan Spirit, on November 18, 2016, via Century Media Records.
 This album was recorded in The Netherlands at Harrow Studio as well as Double Noise Studio and then mixed and mastered by Magnus "Devo" Andersson at Endarker Studio in Sweden (Marduk, Ofermod, etc.).

 In June 2018, Bob Bagchus departed Soulburn.
-He was replaced by Marc Verhaar.
+He was replaced with Marc Verhaar.

-Soulburn released their fourth album, Noa’s D'ark in November 2020.
+Soulburn released their fourth album, Noa’s D'ark, in November 2020.

+On June 12, 2026, the band released their fifth album, Quantifying Cosmic Doom.